tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.5.10:Starting migration to vermon-core-entities (vermon cannot be used as dependency, to solve object type issues, can only be used for tests if really necessary); implemented injection, starting to fix express tests (WIP);
 * v 0.5.9 :Fixing Express tests; WIP on injecting parent functions (plugins work WIP);
 * v 0.5.8 :Added Logger middleware; Fixed request body issue showing as undefined;
 * v 0.5.7 :New syntax - Bug fixes on CLI, added flag --log to allow to specify the log level;